mouton0815/strava-activity-downloader/README.md

 Under the hood, the server performs an [OAuth 2.0 Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/) flow to obtain a Strava token.
 At the end of the process, the server redirects to the URL configured at `oauth.target_url` in `conf/application.yaml`.
-By default, this is the web UI exposed at the root path of the server.
+By default, this is the console UI exposed at the root path of the server.

 #### Status
 ```